 Dealing with a capital gain

-The 50% of the capital gain that is taxable (less any offsetting capital losses), gets added to your income and is taxed at your marginal tax rate based on your level of income and province of residence as of December 31.
-The federal tax rates for 2019 can be found on the Canada Revenue Agency (CRA) website.
+The 50% of your capital gain that is taxable (less any offsetting capital losses) gets added to your income, and is then taxed at your marginal tax rate based on your level of income and province of residence.
+The federal tax rates can be found on the CRA's website.

 How to reduce or avoid capital gains in Canada

 When you make a donation to a registered charitable institution, you receive a tax receipt that allows you to deduct a portion of your donation from income tax owing.
 Instead of making a donation in cash, you can also transfer ownership of stocks to the registered charity (an “in Kind” transfer).
 This way, you rebalance your portfolio without triggering a capital gain, because you are not selling the stock but simply transferring ownership.
 (You will receive a tax receipt for the current fair market value, i.e., what the stocks would sell for on the day of the transaction.)
 We recommend consulting a tax professional before you do this so you follow the correct procedure.

 Engage in tax-loss harvesting